svkampen/mangela_c64_demo/README.md

 A special compiler keyword that converts the text hello world into a format that the Commodore 64 understands.
 Notice that it’s padded with spaces to appear in the center of the screen.

 ## What happends when I run build.bat?
 The build script does a lot of magic behind the scenes to make your journey into the wonderful world of assembly code as smooth sailing as possible.
-By taking away the need to know how, you can focus on the what.
+The steps taken to transform your source code into a runnable program is basically:

 1. Setup a bunch of variables.
 2. Collect all files from the `source\` directory with the `.asm` extension.